timm/ow/README.md

-# ow
+# ows: our web site
-simple static web site generator (only needs to download one file)
+Simple static web site generator (you only need to download one file)